 Awards will be distributed over three payments: the first at the signing of contracts, the second when the Program Coordinator meets with the artist team and documents the apprenticeship, and the third at the completion of the public presentation and submission of the final report to Texas Folklife.

-- Early January 2022: Review Panel Meets to Evaluate Applications
+Early January 2023: Review Panel Meets to Evaluate Applicants

-- August 30, 2022: Final Reports Due / Final Payments Made to Artist Teams
+August 30, 2023: Final Reports Due and Final Payments made to Artist Teams

 *Dates subject to change